Frequently Asked Questions

 Example Command to Label Pods for Cost Allocation

-To track costs more accurately, it’s essential to label your Kubernetes Pods for cost allocation.
+To track costs more accurately, it is essential to label your Kubernetes Pods for cost allocation.
 GCP can then track these labels, enabling you to break down your expenses by specific workloads or teams.
 You can label Pods directly in your deployment YAML or update existing deployments to include cost allocation labels.

-Here’s an example of how you can label your Pods for cost allocation:
+Here is an example of how you can label your Pods for cost allocation:

 1. Update your Kubernetes deployment YAML file to include cost-related labels: